SimonSapin/pycairo/doc/reference/surfaces.rst

    .. classmethod:: create_for_data(data, format, width, height[, stride])

-      Not yet available in Python 3

-   .. comment block - the old docs

-      :param data: a writable Python buffer object
+      :param data: an object which implements the read-write buffer interface
       :param format: the :ref:`FORMAT <constants_FORMAT>` of pixels in the buffer
       :param width: the width of the image to be stored in the buffer